Autonomous Functional Play with Correspondence-Driven Trajectory Warping

 Keywords: Robot Manipulation, Autonomous Play, Robot Data Generation

-TL;DR: Autonomous real-world play with robust correspondence-based trajectory warping generates high-quality datasets for effective downstream policy learning.
+TL;DR: Autonomous real-world play with robust correspondence-based trajectory warping generates high-quality data for effective downstream policy learning.

-Abstract: The ability to conduct and learn from self-directed interaction and experience is a central challenge in robotics, offering a scalable alternative to labor-intensive human demonstrations.
-However, realizing such "play" requires (1) a policy robust to diverse, potentially out-of-distribution environment states, and (2) a procedure that continuously produces useful, task-directed robot experience.
-To address these challenges, we introduce Tether, a method for autonomous play with two key contributions.
-First, we design a novel non-parametric policy that leverages strong visual priors for extreme generalization: given two-view images, it identifies semantic correspondences to warp demonstration trajectories into new scenes.
-We show that this design is robust to significant spatial and semantic variations of the environment, such as dramatic positional differences and unseen objects.
-We then deploy this policy for autonomous multi-task play in the real world via a continuous cycle of task selection, execution, evaluation, and improvement, guided by the visual understanding capabilities of vision-language models.
+Abstract: The ability to conduct and learn from interaction and experience is a central challenge in robotics, offering a scalable alternative to labor-intensive human demonstrations.
+However, realizing such "play" requires (1) a policy robust to diverse, potentially out-of-distribution environment states, and (2) a procedure that continuously produces useful robot experience.
+To address these challenges, we introduce Tether, a method for autonomous functional play involving structured, task-directed interactions.
+First, we design a novel open-loop policy that warps actions from a small set of source demonstrations (≤10) by anchoring them to semantic keypoint correspondences in the target scene.
+We show that this design is extremely data-efficient and robust even under significant spatial and semantic variations.
+Second, we deploy this policy for autonomous functional play in the real world via a continuous cycle of task selection, execution, evaluation, and improvement, guided by the visual understanding capabilities of vision-language models.
 This procedure generates diverse, high-quality datasets with minimal human intervention.
-In a household-like multi-object setup, our method is among the first to perform many hours of autonomous real-world play, producing a stream of data that consistently improves downstream policy performance over time.
-Ultimately, Tether yields over 1000 expert-level trajectories and trains policies competitive with those learned from human-collected demonstrations.
+In a household-like multi-object setup, our method is the first to perform many hours of autonomous multi-task play in the real world starting from only a handful of demonstrations.
+This produces a stream of data that consistently improves the performance of closed-loop imitation policies over time, ultimately yielding over 1000 expert-level trajectories and training policies competitive with those learned from human-collected demonstrations.

 Supplementary Material: zip